19 Fascinating Ruins in Mexico You Need to Visit in 2025

 Located within the city of Tulum, the Tulum ruins are a Maya archaeological site situated on a high bank along the oceanfront.

 Tulum is the Maya word for “wall.”
 The name is fitting because the site is surrounded by a substantial wall measuring up to 8 meters thick in some places.
-The ancient city of Tulum served as a seaport for the Maya people from the 13th century through the 15th century.
-By the end of the 16th century, the inhabitants of Tulum had succumbed to European diseases.

-These days, the ruins are one of the top attractions in Tulum.
-The site is a 10-minute taxi ride from downtown Tulum, and the entrance fee is under $5.
 Although the site is small, there are several structures to visit, including the famous Templo Dios del Viento (God of the Winds), which sits on the bluffs overlooking the ocean.

-There are some interpretive signs within the ruins to help contextualize the structures, but if you’re curious about the history, take a tour of the ruins for additional insight.
-Allow 2 to 3 hours for your visit.
+There are some interpretive signs within the Maya Ruins in Mexico to help contextualize the structures, but if you’re curious about the history, take a tour of the Mayan ruins for additional insight.

 Before you leave, pop down to the picturesque beach located inside the ruins.
 You can access it via a staircase from the top of the bluffs.
 Just make sure you arrive early to beat the crowds.